thim81/openapi-format/readme.md

 ```
 ### Format casing - model & schema keys

-=> **componentsSchemas/componentsExamples/componentsParametersHeader/componentsParametersQuery/componentsParametersQuery/componentsParametersPath/componentsHeaders/componentsResponses/componentsRequestBodies/componentsSecuritySchemes**: Refers to all the model keys that are defined in the components section of the OpenAPI document.
+=> **componentsSchemas / componentsExamples / componentsParametersHeader / componentsParametersQuery / componentsParametersQuery / componentsParametersPath / componentsHeaders / componentsResponses / componentsRequestBodies / componentsSecuritySchemes**: Refers to all the model keys that are defined in the components section of the OpenAPI document.

 Formatting casing example: